Document number: 307058-001

 You can confirm proper installation of the compiler by compiling the verification source, running the verification output file, and observe that the output of the file converges to the known correct value of 4.
 Perform the following steps to verify your installation:

-1. The verification source file is in the <install-dir>/doc/samples directory.
-Make sure you have write permission to the /samples directory, then change to the directory and run the compiler on the verification source file, as follows:
+the directory and run the compiler on the verification source file, as

 Interior Points | |